Understanding a dogs social structure and instinctual drives are key to successfully raise and train a dog

 refrain from certain behaviors, like breaking the law in order to avoid unpleasant consequences.

-Training shows the dog that their choices and behaviors can result in either enjoyable or unpleasant results.
+Training teaches the dog that their choices and behaviors can result in either enjoyable or unpleasant results.

-There are different levels of consequences for different levels of incorrect behavior.
+There are different levels of consequences for different levels of incorrect behavior, withholding of rewards for

 Certain commands, once the dog completely understands them are non-negotiable; these are called "life commands" for example "coming when called" must be reliable.
 Your dog could be injured or killed if he does not come when called.